cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 tokens for a participating Aggregator, it MUST abort the upload.

-The client uses the allocated token, and the token's challenge, to construct the RatedLimitedReport extension and include it in the PlaintextInputShare, as specified in {{!DAP, Section 4.3.2}}.
+The client uses the allocated token, and the token's challenge, to construct the ReportAuth extension and include it in the PlaintextInputShare, as specified in {{!DAP, Section 4.3.2}}.
 The process is repeated for each Aggregator's input share.

 ### Setting the report ID {#setting-report-id}

-As per {{!AUTHSCHEME=I-D.ietf-privacypass-auth-scheme, Section 2.2}},
-the token nonce is a randomly-generated 32-byte value.
-The client MUST re-use the lower 16 bytes of the nonce of the token embedded in the RatedLimitedReport extension as the {{!DAP}} report's ID.
+As per {{!PPAUTHSCHEME, Section 2.2}}, the token nonce is a randomly-generated 32-byte value.
+The client MUST re-use the lower 16 bytes of the nonce of the token embedded in the ReportAuth extension as the {{!DAP}} report's ID.
 This allows Aggregators to make sure each token is only used once per task, by leveraging the anti-reply mechanism specified in {{!DAP, Section 4.3.2 and Section 4.4.1.4}} step 6.

 # Aggregator behavior {#aggregator-behavior}